-Our students could best be described as good kids who are making bad decisions.
-RedCliff Ascent is especially helpful to troubled teens who may struggle with a variety of emotional and behavioral concerns, including substance abuse, ADHD, mood disorders, etc. Please see the Program section of our website under What About Diagnosis for a complete discussion.
+The best way to describe our students is good kids who are making bad decisions.
+RedCliff Ascent is especially helpful to troubled teens who may struggle with a variety of emotional and behavioral concerns, including:

 RedCliff Ascent is located in Enterprise, Utah, a small town in the southwest corner of Utah in the western part of the United States.
 We are 2.5 hours north of Las Vegas, Nevada and approximately 4 hours south of Salt Lake City, Utah.

 Unfortunately, there are no scholarships.
 Our admissions team can give you information about companies that offer educational loans.

 Medical insurance typically does not cover the cost of the program.
 This is because our license is as an Outdoor Therapy Program.
 Most insurance carriers cover residential treatment only.
 Since our students are outdoors throughout their stay, we do not meet the criteria for residential treatment.
 Some insurance providers will cover the cost of therapy sessions only.
 Because of this we will be happy to help you work with your insurance company to determine any available benefits.

 Medicaid will not cover the cost of the program.
 Generally speaking, Medicaid uses only providers that have contracted to provide services within your specific state.
 Please check with the appropriate state agency for a list of providers in your area.